top of page

 Image: © Fraunhofer Institut for Manufacturing Technology and Advanced Materials (IFAM)

+The stapes is part of the ossicular chain (malleus, incus, stapes) of the human middle ear.
 It transmits vibrations generated by sound waves to the inner ear fluid in order to stimulate the sensory cells of the inner ear.

 This very important part of the auditory system can fail due to illness, for example, which makes the use of implants necessary.

 The stapes is the smallest bone in the human body.
-We have designed and manufactured a suitable mold for metal injection molding (MIM) and, together with the Fraunhofer Institute for Manufacturing Technology and Advanced Materials (IFAM) in Bremen, have demonstrated our skills and capabilities in the manufacturing of metallic implants.
+We designed and manufactured a suitable mold for metal injection molding (MIM) and, together with the Fraunhofer Institute for Manufacturing Technology and Advanced Materials (IFAM) in Bremen, demonstrated our skills and capabilities in the manufacturing of metallic implants.

 Image: © Fraunhofer Institut for Manufacturing Technology and Advanced Materials (IFAM)

-The volume of the component is only 1.25 mm³.
-After successful further processing, parts with minimal dimensions of 280 µm and a weight of around 9 mg (stainless steel) or 5 mg (titanium).
+The constant improvement of our development methods allows us to deal with accurately manufacturing ever smaller structures.
+The volume of the MiM staple is only 1.25 mm³.
+After successful further processing, parts with minimal dimensions of 280 µm and a weight of around 9 mg (stainless steel) or 5 mg (titanium) are the final product.

 bottom of page